Lankow/nfc-emulator/example-server/README.md

 ## Endpoints

-All commands are sent as `POST` requests with a JSON body to the root path `/`.
+The app polls the server with `GET /` requests, to which the server responds with an empty body.
+When commands need to be executed, send them as `POST` requests with a JSON body to the root path `/`.
 The payload structure matches the [HTTP Control API](../README.md#http-control-api) of the app.
 Multiple command groups may be combined in one payload.
 Example: